broxus/dex-middleware/README.md

 2. Send to three users  0.01 WBTC each
 3. Burn 0.06 WBTC for the bridge contract
    And after this flow `remainingTokensTo` receiver will receive an extra amount of WBTC

+# Api usage
+examples of API usage can be found inside `scripts/e2e`